khozabonginkosi6-del/Car-sales-Analysis-Bright-Motors-/README.md

 🚀 Usage
 Snowflake: Run SQL scripts to transform and aggregate sales data.

-Power BI / Looker Studio: Connect directly to Snowflake or export results for visualization.
+Power BI and Looker Studio: Connect directly to Snowflake or export results for visualization.

 Excel: Export query results as CSV for pivot tables and slicers.